highway-to-urhell/highway-to-urhell/README.md

 highway-to-urhell requires Java 7.

-You can build it using either Maven 3+.
+You can build it using Maven 3+ :

-With Maven:

 `mvn install`